Dasharo/docs/docs/unified-test-documentation/dasharo-security/201-verified-boot.md

 **Expected result**

-The `keys` location contains the generated keys.
+The `keys` location should contain the generated keys.

 ## VBO002.001 Signing image without rebuild